vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^102]: even if the efficiency is modest or low

 ## 13.10 Problems
-1. If we had two monochromatic (single-wavelength) light sources- -a green one at λ = 0.5 μm and a near-infrared one at A 1.0 μm- each emitting photons at an energy rate of 1 W,103 how does the number of photons emerging per second from each source compare?
+1. If we had two monochromatic (single-wavelength) light sources-a green one at λ = 0.5 μm and a near-infrared one at A 1.0 μmeach emitting photons at an energy rate of 1 W,103 how does the number of photons emerging per second from each source compare?
 Is it the same number for each because both are 1 W sources, or is it a different number-and by what factor, if so?
 2. Overhead sunlight arrives on the surface of the earth at an intensity of about 1,000 $W/m^2$.
 How many photons per second strike a solar panel whose area is 1.6 square meters, if the typical wavelength is λ = 0.5 μm?
 3. Using the setup in Problem 2, how many photons enter your pupil every second if you look directly at the sun?
 When doing so, your pupil restricts to a diameter of about 2 mm.
-4. The dimmest stars we can see with our eyes are thirteen orders-of- magnitude104 dimmer than the intensity of the sun.
+4. The dimmest stars we can see with our eyes are thirteen orders-ofmagnitude104 dimmer than the intensity of the sun.
 Building off of Problem 3, how many photons enter your eye per second at this edge of detectability?
 103: Hint: recall that 1 W is 1 J/s.
 104: $10^{-13}$ times